AmanoTeam/obggcc/README.md

 So, with that in mind, glibc 2.3 seems to be the minimum version that GCC is able to produce a cross-compiler for without breaking anything.

+## Controlling OBGGCC Behavior

+OBGGCC allows you to change its behavior in some scenarios with the use of environment variables.
+Below are all the switches OBGGCC supports and their intended purpose:

+- `OBGGCC_SYSTEM_LIBRARIES`
+  - Allows you to compile and link code using libraries and headers from your host's machine system root in conjunction with the cross-compiler's system root.
+See [Linking with system libraries](#linking-with-system-libraries).

+- `OBGGCC_BUILTIN_LOADER`
+  - Allows you to change the dynamic linker of an executable during linkage so that it can be run using OBGGCC's glibc libraries rather than your host machine's glibc libraries.
+See [Running binaries with a specific glibc](#running-binaries-with-a-specific-glibc).

+- `OBGGCC_RUNTIME_RPATH`
+  - Automatically appends the path to the directory containing GCC libraries (e.g., libsanitizer (Address Sanitizer), libatomic, and libstdc++) to your executables' RPATH.
+This option is enabled by default when using `OBGGCC_BUILTIN_LOADER`.

+- `OBGGCC_NZ`
+  - Allows you to use libraries and headers installed using OBGGCC's package manager (nz) during cross-compilation.
+See [Software availability](#software-availability).

+You can enable a switch by setting its value to `1` (e.g: `export OBGGCC_NZ=1`), and disable it by setting its value to `0` (e.g: `export OBGGCC_NZ=0`).

 ## Software availability

 Note that all the cross-compilers only contain the minimum required to build a working C/C++ program.
 That is, you won't find any prebuilt binaries of popular projects like OpenSSL or zlib available for use, as you would on an average Linux distribution.